robert-boulanger/vfsx/README.markdown

 `valid users = myuser`
 `read only = No`
 `vfs objects = vfsx`
-6. Deploy the VFSX shared library (as root):
-`cp vfsx/module/vfsx.so /usr/lib/samba/vfs/`
-7. Restart Samba (as root):
+8. Restart Samba
-`/etc/rc.d/init.d/smb restart`
-8. Run the Python external event handler:
+9. Run the Python external event handler:
 `python vfsx/python/vfsx.py`
-9. <i>Access the share using smbclient or from a Windows system.
+10. <i>Access the share using smbclient or from a Windows system.
 By default the Python handler prints debug activity messages to the console.
 If the module has problems communicating with the external handler, error messages are written to syslog.</i>

 ### Developing a Custom VFSX Handler with Python